 - Trip to the Big Bang Fair.

 Great Baddow High School celebrates World Space Week with a variety of activities and themed assemblies.
 Actvities have included model building, stories and space themed posters.

-In December our 6th form Physics students volunteer at Physics Fest.
+In December, sixth form Physics students volunteer at Physics Fest.